 I will remember this morning for the rest of my life.

-And looking back you I was more malleable at university, more naive, passionate and it’s better to fall in love before you turn 25.
+And looking back you I was more malleable at university, more naive, passionate and it’s better to fall in love before you turn twenty-five.
 Experience forges barriers and excuses.
 You forget who you really are.
 Refreshing websites and checking my phone all the time, I wish things could be different.
 I wish I could be more optimistic and less embarrassing.

 But here I am back in London staring out of my bedroom window, pining for the years and chances I will never get back.